BethelhemSolomon/a-start-route-finder/README.md

-# East Java Route Finder (Streamlit)
+# Addis Ababa Route Finder (Streamlit)

-This repository reorganizes the original project into a professional, modular structure **without changing the original logic**.
+This repository customizes the reorganized repo into doing a star and greedy search algorithms for a school project.
-All algorithms and UI behavior are preserved; we've only split the code into multiple files for clarity.
+All UI behavior are preserved.
+The structure of the data set has changed.
+Heuristics is computed using havestine whereas distance is manually added to the dataset.

 ## Preview UI
 <img src="./assets/image.png">